 What are we doing as a University?

-The Fairtrade Accreditation: We work to the Fairtrade accreditation for universities, this includes working with the sustainability team, caterers, staff, and all students at out University to increase the lines of Fairtrade products sold and brought on campus and to increase awareness around Fairtrade.
+The Fairtrade Accreditation: We work to the Fairtrade accreditation for universities; this includes working with our caterers, staff, and students to increase the lines of Fairtrade products sold and brought on campus and to increase awareness around Fairtrade.